WHAT IS AN OPTOMETRIST?

 - A three-hour course in calculus is required; it is recommended (but not required) that applicants take one or more courses in algebra, trigonometry, pre-calculus and/or analytical geometry in addition to calculus.

 - 8 hours of junior/senior-level biology courses are required.
-Advanced anatomy and/or advanced physiology (higher than A&P I or II) are recommended.
+3 hours must be advanced anatomy and/or advanced physiology (higher than A&P I or II).
 Acceptance of other advanced biology courses to satisfy prerequisite requirements is at the discretion of the admissions committee.
 It is recommended that applicants receive prior approval from the Program Manager for Admissions for applicable courses.
 Courses such as genetics, molecular biology, cell biology, neuroscience, advanced human physiology, mammalian physiology, immunology, histology and endocrinology will be acceptable.
 Courses such as plant physiology, ecology, biodiversity, biotechnology will not be accepted.

 - Coursework must be completed with a minimum grade of C no more than five (5) years prior to the date of application.